Willi Castro Player Props: Twins vs. Red Sox

 Willi Castro At The Plate

-- Castro is batting .258 with eight doubles, five home runs and seven walks.
+- Castro is hitting .248 with eight doubles, five home runs and seven walks.

-- Castro will look to extend his four-game hitting streak.
-He's batting .333 during his last outings.
+- In 57.1% of his 49 games this season, Castro has picked up at least one hit.
+He's also had 10 multi-hit games.

-- He has homered in four games this season (8.5%), homering in 3% of his chances at the plate.
+- He has hit a long ball in 8.2% of his games this year, and 2.9% of his plate appearances.

-- He has scored in 20 games this year (42.6%), including multiple runs in four games.
+- He has scored in 21 games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.